Snowy peaks of Savoy

 "The secret of my tartiflettes?
 I always rub the dish with a clove of garlic from my garden before arranging the potatoes."

-— Marie-Thérèse, Producer of alpine pasture Reblochon
+— Marie-Thérèse, Mountain pasture Reblochon producer

 Frequently Asked Questions about Savoyard Cuisine

-What wine should be used for Savoyard cooking?
+Which wine to use for Savoyard cooking?

-Choose local wines like Apremont, Abymes, or Roussette.
+Favor local wines like Apremont, Abymes, or Roussette.
 A dry and mineral wine is essential to balance the fat of the cheese.
 See our wine guide.

 What is the difference between Savoyard Fondue and Swiss Fondue?